pranath/blog/_posts/2021-04-04-ai-human-preferences.md

 Let's now look at the top 10 books with the most positive bias in the AI model:

--The Lovely Bones: A Novel
+- The Lovely Bones: A Novel
--Harry Potter and the Goblet of Fire
+- Harry Potter and the Goblet of Fire
--The Da Vinci Code
+- The Da Vinci Code
--Harry Potter and the Prisoner of Azkaban
+- Harry Potter and the Prisoner of Azkaban
--The Secret Life of Bees
+- The Secret Life of Bees
--Harry Potter and the Sorcerer's Stone
+- Harry Potter and the Sorcerer's Stone
--Harry Potter and the Chamber of Secrets
+- Harry Potter and the Chamber of Secrets
--Where the Heart Is
+- Where the Heart Is
--To Kill a Mockingbird
+- To Kill a Mockingbird
--The Red Tent
+- The Red Tent

 So looking in more detail at the 2 books with the most positive bias we have 'The lovely bones' and 'Harry Potter and the Goblet of Fire'.
 So the synopsis of "The lovely bones" is as follows: